Skip to main content

 • Project management

-With its potential to increase productivity in every sector of the accounting industry, the adoption of AI in accounting is expected to accelerate in the coming years.
+With accounting firms that train their staff on AI saving up to 7 weeks a year per employee, the adoption of AI in accounting is expected to accelerate in the coming years.
 Finance organizations are quickly realizing the potential it has to improve efficiency, drive decision-making, and increase profitability.

 Will AI replace accountants?